High Quality Waterjet Cut Parts

 How Waterjets Work

 A waterjet is connected to a high-pressure pump, which pushes water through specialized tubing and then expels it from the nozzle at a focused volume and a velocity of up to 900 m/sec.
-The perfect ratio of velocity and volume is what allows the waterjet to maintain it’s unique high-pressure cutting stream.
+The perfect ratio of velocity and volume is what allows the waterjet to maintain its unique high-pressure cutting stream.

-In the case of abrasive water cutting, the abrasive substance (often garnet or aluminum oxide) is combined with the water in a chamber near the nozzle, and the mixture is then ejected in a thin water stream.
+In the case of abrasive waterjet cutting, the abrasive substance (often garnet or aluminum oxide) is combined with the water in a chamber near the nozzle, and the mixture is then ejected in a thin water stream.

 A waterjet is given great accuracy and repeatability by CNC technology, which is able to reliably manage the movement of the nozzle and water.
+Software and hardware in waterjet platforms can reduce taper for more vertical edges on thicker materials.

 Waterjet cutting does not warp or alter the structure of the material being cut, as a laser or more traditional cutting tool sometimes does.
 It is also is capable of very fine and complicated shapes.
 Additionally, a waterjet’s precision cuts do not require sanding or grinding, and it produces no byproducts that might harm human operators or the environment — unlike laser cutting and plasma cutting.
 The water can also be recycled, reducing waste and cost while increasing energy efficiency.